What is a Dash Cam?

 5. Running off the road on a bend

 Dash Cam footage has been used successfully in traffic cases overseas to prove what actually occurred in an incident; for example, to show that the other driver ran a red light.
 In a case where it would be your word against the other driver’s, a video recording can play an important role in protecting you from false accusations (that is if you are not at fault).
-Police vehicles are commonly equipped with Dash Cams for their benefits and use.
+Police vehicles are commonly equipped with Dash Cams for their numerous benefits and use.
 Dash Cams have prevented some Australian drivers from paying fines, or assisted with their insurance claims, but we aren’t aware of any Australian court cases where Dash Cam footage has been used in evidence.

 Using a Dash Cam is legal, provided it is not manually operated while driving and is mounted securely.
 As with any sat nav or other dashboard/windshield mounted device, a Dash Cam should be in a fixed mount and must not obscure your view of the road ahead, behind or to either side of the vehicle.
 Recording video while driving on public roads is OK as privacy concerns don’t generally apply in public spaces, but think carefully about how you use the videos.
 There should be no problem showing Dash Cam videos to the police or insurers, but it might not always be OK to post them online.

 There is huge potential for insurance companies to cooperate with the Australian public and deduct insurance premiums for Dash Cam use, as Dash Cams help to identify the at-fault party.
 If an incident occurs, having a Dash Cams installed can ensure that every detail, like speed of your vehicle, the angle of the crash, and surrounding driving conditions will be available.
 With this information, insurance companies can investigate the cause and fault of the incident more efficiently and timely.
 This could lower the cost of premiums and reduce the time it takes to settle claims.
 Providing video evidence of an incident that was not your fault can assist in avoiding paying your excess and protect your no claim history.